 Here at Kitty Hawk Kites we're all about pirates.
-We're all about teaching the world to fly too, but pirate were so much a part of the of the that it just seems natural to let the world know that pirates are a part of who and what we are.
+We're all about teaching the world to fly too, but pirate were so much a part of the history of the outer banks that it just seems natural to let the world know that pirates are a part of who and what we are.

 What better way to celebrate pirates and all they mean to the Outer Banks than to have the classic Gilbert and Sullivan operetta the Pirates of Penzance come to the Outer Banks?